agera-sdk/previous-version-2/README.md

 > **Note:** Rialight is not yet done.
 [Here are the current tasks.](tasks.md)

 Rialight aims to be a multi-purpose gaming and graphical application framework combining reactivity and nodes and shipping various fundamental APIs, requiring you to just know the Rust standard library and the Rialight API.
+Rialight is designed for the Rust language.

 Rialight can be used for creating graphical applications, both two-dimensional (2D) and three-dimensional (3D), but **cannot be** used for creating websites.
 Rialight applications can be embedded in websites.